YTread Logo

 making art markers out of drinking alcohol this gets messy...

-I'm actually going to start with the copic alcohol, what's that about the oil painting video of last week's work?
-So here is my blue alcohol marker. the blend element is what makes the alcohol markers special so if I had a light blue here if I do this I can create a kind of gradient between them so that's what we're going to see if we can do something that can achieve that with any of those today but first let's see what we can do with the pigment and I have this here which is a raw pigment this is an ultramarine blue first let's see if we can mix that with this let's see if that works while we're experimenting we've got a blue acrylic paint and then we've got a blue watercolor paint and I just want to see how they each react with the alcohol team but let's just pour some alcohol ink in here so let's start with the watercolor now let's mix that up and that's breaking up like little poops okay so we have experiment one this is watercolor okay and we have a very sad attempt at watercolor. the grain makes the tin man come closer, but there is no cigar or scotch because they move together.
+In fact, I'm going to start with Copic alcohol.
+What's that?
+That's from last week's work oil painting video, so here's my blue. alcohol marker nice rich color and pigment just the blending element is what makes alcohol markers special so if I had a light blue here if I do this I can create a sort of gradient between them so that's what we'll see if we can do something that can achieve that with any of those today, but first let's see what we can do with the pigment and I have this here, which is a raw pigment, this is an ultramarine blue, first let's see if we can mix it with this, Let's see if it works.

 making art markers out of drinking alcohol this gets messy